 Start by creating a QML app using one of the available QML app templates.
 These templates provide a starting point for developing the QML app.

 To create a basic QML app, execute the following command:

 In the above command:

 qmlapp is the name of template that creates a basic QML app.

 sampleApp is the QML app directory which is created in the current directory.

-The QML app directory (sampleApp) has the following directory and files:
+The QML app directory (sampleApp) has the following files:

 Configuration file that includes metadata for the QML app.